CommuniCityProject/communicity_toolbox/docs/projects.md

 ## API REST

-Projects are intended to be used by the final users or applications through their own APIs.
+Projects are intended to be used by the final users or applications through their APIs.
 They are developed using the [FastApi](https://fastapi.tiangolo.com/) Python framework which has some key features such as:
 - Automatic documentation generation.
 - Automatic type validation using Pydantic.
 - Based on open standards like OpenAPI and JSON Schema.
 - Asynchronous calls.
 - Production-ready with Uvicorn server.

 They work in conjunction with a context broker, which acts as a mediator between the Projects and the data sources.
 The input data is received from the context broker, which is then processed to generate an output that is posted back to the context broker.
-The generated data uses the [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_cim009v010601p.pdf) format and follows the [data models](DataModels/README.md) defined by the Toolbox.
+The generated data uses the [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_cim009v010601p.pdf) format and follows the [data models](data-mdels.md) defined by the Toolbox.
 This approach enables an efficient way of retrieving and publishing data, utilizing a well-known standard and unifying the output of each component on a single common endpoint.

 <!--
 To launch an API we can call the ``api.py`` file located on the Project's directory.
 To see the accepted parameters we can use the `--help` option: